BornSupercharged/gemini-discord-bot/README.md

 # Gemini Discord Bot

-Gemini Discord Bot runs in docker for convienance, and is currently tested to be compatible with gemini-2.0-flash-exp for text responses.
+Gemini Discord Bot runs in docker for convenience, and is currently tested to be compatible with gemini-2.0-flash-exp for text responses.

 ## Features